j3ffyang/vim/README.md

 " Enable folding with the spacebar nnoremap <space> za

-" There must be a "|" at the end of each set, to isolate au BufNewFile,BufRead *.py,*.md
+" Jeff's Fix: there must be a "|" to isolate each "set" au BufNewFile,BufRead *.py,*.md
     \ set tabstop=4 |
     \ set softtabstop=4 |